mtrupiano/employee-directory/README.md

 ## Usage
 A deployed build of this application can be found [here]().

-In order to build the application locally, clone the source repository and run `npm i` or `yarn add` to install dependencies.
-From the repository's local directory, run `npm start` or `yarn start` in order to run the application.
+In order to build the application locally, clone the source repository and run `yarn install` to install dependencies.
+From the repository's local directory, run `yarn start` in order to run the application.
 A browser window should then open with the application running.